Python Requests Library (Examples and Video)

 Post Requests

-The python requests post() method sends POST requests to a web server to publish specified data to a given URL.
-The post() method follows this pattern:
+The python requests post() function sends POST requests to a web server to publish specified data to a given URL.
+The post() function follows this pattern:

 post(url, data, json, arguments)